pelayoarbues/quartz/content/notes/literature-notes/Courses/The Data Strategy Course. Building a data-driven business.md

 **Tags**:  #triage
 ***

-Data Strategy helps you identify a manageable strategic us e case.
+Data Strategy helps you identify a manageable strategic use case.
 What business want to achieve in which data can help business suceed.

 5 strategic use case areas:
 1. How data can help everyone in an organisation make better and faster decisions